Frequently asked questions

 - UK tax charges will apply to a tax-free transfer if, within five tax years, an individual becomes resident in another country so that the exemptions would not have applied to the transfer

 - UK tax will be refunded if the individual made a taxable transfer and within five tax years one of the exemptions applies to the transfer

 The scheme administrator of the registered pension scheme or the scheme manager of the QROPS making the transfer is jointly and severally liable to the tax charge and where there is a tax charge, they are required to deduct the tax charge and pay it to HM Revenue and Customs (HMRC).
 This applies to scheme managers of former QROPS that make transfers out of funds that have had UK tax relief, if the scheme is a QROPS on or after 14 April 2017 and at the time the transfer to the former QROPS is received.

 Payments out of funds transferred to a QROPS on or after 6 April 2017 will be subject to UK tax rules for five tax years after the date of transfer, regardless of where the individual is resident.

 What will happen if I die before receiving payment of my deferred benefits?

-If you die with deferred benefits in the LGPS, the following benefits are payable:
+If you die with deferred benefits in the LGPS, the following benefits can be payable:

-- A lump sum death grant, this a multiple of the current value of your deferred pension at the date of leaving the LGPS.
+The Death Grant is a one-off lump sum payment, equal to a multiple of the current value of your deferred pension at the date of leaving the LGPS.

-If you left the LGPS before 31 March 2008, the amount payable would be 3 X the pension, and if you have membership after 1 April 2008, the amount payable would be 5 X the value of the pension.
+If you left the LGPS before 31 March 2008, the amount payable would be three times (x3) the pension, and if you have membership after 1 April 2008, the amount payable would be five times (x5) the value of the pension.

-If you have not nominated a beneficiary, please do so.
-You can download here a copy of our Death Grant Expression of Wish form:
+If you have not nominated a beneficiary, please do so:

 You can make an expression of wish for whoever you would like to receive the lump sum - friends, family, partners, even an organisation such as your favourite charity.